antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

-Step 6: Store / retrieve complex settings with profiles
+Store / retrieve complex settings with profiles
 ---------------

 The possibilities of tracks combined with their individual settings within the genome browser are immense.
 In many